dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 <span>¡Hola, Mundo!</span>
 ```

-This does not contain the leading/trailing whitespace and thus renders
+This does _not_ contain the leading/trailing whitespace and thus renders
 differently than the English version.
 It's also an especially bad bug because
 many development teams are going to be primarily focused on testing whatever
-language they are developing in (the source locale).
-Most devs aren't going to
+language they are developing in (the source locale, English in this case).
+Most
-test a separate locale every time they alter text.
+devs aren't going to test a separate locale every time they alter text.

 It's a rough bug, but a solvable one.
 The trick is to treat leading and trailing
 whitespace as significant and keep track of it _outside_ the translation system.